The History of the AATIA

 Díaz, Bork, and Jordan were all members of the American Translators Association (ATA) by then, and they adapted the national organization’s bylaws to their local needs.
 As established in its charter and expressed in its name, the AATIA was created to represent translators and interpreters in the Austin area.
 It attracted an expanding membership from all over Texas by hosting six general meetings a year, which alternated with six board meetings to make a full calendar for the Association.

 In its early days, annual membership dues were $5 and the Association operated on a shoestring, without a bank account of its own.
 The Austin History Center offered rooms at no charge, and meetings were held there for many years.
 As membership grew, the Association became better organized and adopted the organizational model of the International Association of Business Communicators (IABC).
-As the Board of Directors became more sophisticated, the need for clear job descriptions led to the drafting of a Manual of AATIA Practices and Procedures (MAPP).
+As the Board of Directors became more sophisticated, the need for clear job descriptions led to the drafting of a Manual of AATIA Policies and Procedures (MAPP).

 Beginning in the 1990s the Association took several steps to consolidate its base in Texas and establish its reputation across the country:

 - Relying entirely on its members as volunteers, the Association hosted the 1994 Annual Conference of the American Translators Association in Austin.

 - Recognizing the reality of the digital future and, especially, the Internet, the Association created its own website and online directory in 1997.